-The Main Range has 37 spacious stalls covered for your shooting pleasure.
+The Main Shooting Range has 26 spacious stalls covered for your shooting pleasure, including one handicapped accessible stall.
 There is a wide berm at 100 yards to allow for pistol and rifle shooting.
 Steel targets are set up at the berm.
 Wooden target stands are available to hold paper targets, and can be set up at any distance.
-The Main Range also has narrower berms at 200, 300, 400, and 500 yards with steel targets for rifle shooting.
+The Main Range also has narrower berms at 200, 300, 400, and 500 yards with steel targets for long distance shooting.
 The firing line has poured concrete slab to allow for a stable shooting area.

 The Long Range has steel targets at each berm so you can shoot at distances from 600 to 900 yards.
 There is a raised shooting platform as well as shooting tables on the ground to shoot from.
 Long Range Shooters are required to qualify at 500 yards before being granted access to the Long Range.

 The Pocket Berms must be reserved in advanced.
 They are like having your own private mini range!
 You can walk down and see your target while the rest of the range is hot.
 You are able to practice more advanced techniques that you can't do on the Main Range Firing Line.